Serchinastico/blog.serchinastico.com/content/posts/80-hour-app/index.md

 - **Iterative Design** - Starting with a basic structure and gradually adding features allowed me to refine the app based on my evolving needs and insights.
 - **Value Non-Subscription Models** - Offering a one-time purchase option for core functionality allows users to access the full app experience without ongoing commitments.
 Do you like the app?
 It's your **forever**.
 On top of that, nobody will access your data and you won't have to think about recurring payments.

 This journey has solidified my desire to focus on building prototypes for others.
 If you're looking for quick, effective ways to bring your ideas to life, I'd love to help!
-Reach out to me at prototyping@serchinastico.com and let's discuss how we can collaborate.
+Reach out to me at prototyping {at} serchinastico {dot} com and let's discuss how we can collaborate.